vittominacori/erc1363-payable-token/README.md

 As example: a contract that allows to test passing methods via abi encoded function call.

-It executed the method passed via `data`.
+It executes the method passed via `data`.
 Methods emit a `MethodCall` event.

 ## Documentation